Sedron Technologies – Varcor

 Motivated by a strong desire to equip the world with better tools for sanitation and waste management, the Sedron team has revolutionized how waste streams can be processed to eliminate disposal costs and destroy pathogens, while capturing valuable energy and recycling water.
-They design and manufacture the most advanced biosolids conversion machines in the world and continue to expand the possibilities for practical waste treatment systems.
+They design and manufacture the most advanced nutrient recovery machines in the world and continue to expand the possibilities for practical waste treatment systems.

 Sedron’s goal is to make it economically attractive for businesses to maintain environmental responsibility.
-Their solutions are built not only to support the expense of their own operation, but also to pay back their capital expense over time and accrue significant cost savings.
+Their solutions are built not only to support the expense of their own operation, but also to pay back their capital expense over time and accrue significant cost savingsfor those using the product.

 About the Solution:

-Sedron Agriculture's Advanced Vapor Recompression Distillation (VARCOR) system separates liquid waste streams (<1% to 15% solids) into distinct byproducts using proprietary and industry-proven technologies.
-This approach to treatment is extensible to many liquid waste streams, such as livestock manure, septic wastewater, and industrial liquid waste.
+Sedron Technologies' Advanced Vapor Recompression Distillation (Varcor) system separates liquid waste streams (<1% to 20% solids) into distinct byproducts using proprietary and industry-proven technologies.
+This approach to treatment is extensible to many liquid waste streams, such as livestock manure, septic wastewater or biosolids, industrial liquid waste, and stillage.

-Advanced VARCOR technology is transformational to manure management on dairy farms.
+Advanced Varcor technology is transformational to manure management on dairy farms.
 Using our methods, farmers can achieve compliance with environmental regulation while accruing significant cost savings as well as additional revenue streams.
-With Sedron Agriculture's VARCOR technology, manure will be efficiently distilled into 1) water clean enough to feed back to the cows, 2) dry, sterile and stable solids for bedding and/or soil amendments, and 3) concentrated liquid, organic nitrogen fertilizer.
+With Sedron Varcor technology, manure will be efficiently distilled into water clean enough to feed back to the cows, dry, sterile and stable solids for bedding and/or soil amendments, and concentrated liquid, organic nitrogen fertilizer.